ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 {{site.data.content.codelens-delay}}

-1. Click the **Unit Test** option that immediately precedes a code block to generate an explanation.
+1. Click the **Unit Test** option that immediately precedes a code block to generate a unit test.

    In the following code example, the `Explain|Document|Unit Test` options immmediately preceed the `protected void` keywords.